Email vs SMS Marketing (Pros and Cons)

 Send the Best Message to Your Customers

-On the other hand, we should also remember emails and texts that came from businesses we know and trust.
-We’ve interacted with their messages well and probably got convinced to go down the funnel due to how the message was written or the time of the day it was sent.
+On the other hand, we also remember emails and texts that came from businesses we know and trust.
+We’ve interacted with their messages well and probably got convinced to take action.

-By putting your customers at the heart of your email or SMS marketing efforts, you can easily turn prospects into sales.
-By learning the specifics of either digital marketing strategy, you can maximize your efforts and help your company or client achieve their bottom line.
+By putting your customers at the heart of your email or SMS marketing efforts, you can more easily turn prospects into sales.
+By learning the specifics of both digital marketing strategies, you can maximize your chances of reaching your goals and improving your bottom line.

 If you’re interested in engaging in SMS marketing, talking to our qualified experts at Semaphore is a good place to start.
 We have years of experience in handling SMS marketing campaigns and help you build a network of loyal customers.